guerzon/guerzon/README.md

 ## :coffee: reaching out

-Looking for help on any of these?

-- Terraform providers
-- Helm charts
-- Ansible roles

-I am reachable via the social links on my profile.
+For a chat, you can reach me via the social links on my profile.
 Say hello, I don't bite!